umrover/mrover-workspace/jetson/nucleo_bridge/README.md

 ### Notes

-To reference the firmware that is loaded onto the Nucleos, [see this] (https://github.com/umrover/embedded-testbench/tree/motor_nucleo/).
-A README for the firmware is coming soon, which will point out details such as watchdog timers and common issues.
+To reference the firmware that is loaded onto the Nucleos, [see this] (https://github.com/umrover/embedded-testbench/tree/motor_nucleo/motor_nucleo).
+An updated README for the firmware is coming soon, which will point out details such as watchdog timers and common issues.